thephpleague/csv/docs/9.0/converter/json.md

 ```

 Of note, since the CSV document is not encoded in `UTF-8` we first convert it using the `CharsetConverter` class
-otherwise an exceptio will be triggered when json encoding the data.
+otherwise an exception will be triggered when json encoding the data.

 If we wanted to store the data instead of displaying it we could do the following